MarcNo/openshift-home-lab/README.md

   only allow the VMs be connected to from the hypervisor or other VMs on the same host.

-  I want to be able to connect to the individual VMs from any system, so I added a second NIC in the form of an inexpensive USB 3 NIC (enp0s20f0u1)
+  If you want to be able to connect to the individual VMs from any system, you can add a second NIC in the form of an inexpensive USB 3 NIC (enp0s20f0u1)

   Here are the NetworkManager CLI commands to create another bridge